350 Mt. Pleasant Avenue,

 There is fabled hype about the back nine at this Raynor/Banks layout at Essex County Country Club in New Jersey, to the extent that the front nine is almost never mentioned.
 The opening three holes play in a triangle with a commendable downhill dogleg opener followed by a clever short par 4 with a blind tee shot.
 The collection of holes is pleasant and enjoyable without beating you up.
 Players can take advantage of back-to-back par 5s on the front side which run in opposite directions but play and look completely different from each other, which is testament to the skill of the architect and his use of the land.

 There are a handful of the famous template greens on the backside, and I confidently say that I considered the par 4 16th and 17th holes are truly the best two on the course.
 The 16th includes a principle’s nose fairway bunker 40 yards short of a massive double-plateau green which is a sight to behold.
 The 17th is a short dogleg left which plays uphill to the perched green.
 It’s tight and challenging and will make you shape the ball in both directions before you get to the green.
-This golf course is all about the greens – the rest of the course is all pretty straightforward and not in the same league at all as dozens of other courses in the NJ/NY Metro area.

 When New Jersey is mentioned the usual golf suspects are generally mentioned from the likes of Pine Valley, Baltusrol, Somerset Hills and Plainfield, to name just four.
 The most underappreciated course in the Garden State is Essex County Country Club in West Orange.